Community-based Service learning intentionally integrates meaningful community engagement with academic learning and purposeful civic learning

 Papers, researching a social issue encountered at a project or service site

-annual student Service Speaks conference through power point, Pecha Kucha, performance,
+annual Service Speaks conference through power point, Pecha Kucha, performance,

 The CbSL Certificate Program allows DePaul faculty to: